danionescu0/Website-checker/README.md

 * first argument is the webpage
 * second argument is the timeout in milliseconds
-* the next arguments are regex rules to check if they are matched in the webpage content, if they aren't matched the page is considered as "down"
+* the next arguments are regex rules to check if they are matched in the webpage content, if they aren't matched the url is considered as "down"

 example:
 ````